This article originally appeared on VICE UK.

 The links between addiction and poverty are long-running and well-established; there is a correlation between deprivation rates and drug-related mortality rates in England.
 But having a ton of cash does not flameproof you from becoming addicted to drugs, and some research says it can actually make you more vulnerable.

-At the International Conferences on Addiction and Associated Disorders in London in April, Chris Coplans of Narcotics Anonymous told a reporter for Tatler magazine: "The trend is now towards luxury.
-Rehabs have realised the money's in luxury, celebs and ultra-high net worth."
-Indeed, the luxury rehab industry is cut-throat competitive – so much so that some rehabs have been using dirty tricks to drum up business.
+At the International Conferences on Addiction and Associated Disorders in London in April, Chris Coplans of Narcotics Anonymous told a reporter for Tatler magazine: "The trend is now toward luxury.
+Rehabs have realized the money's in luxury, celebs and ultra-high net worth."
+Indeed, the luxury rehab industry is cut-throat competitive—so much so that some rehabs have been using dirty tricks to drum up business.
 Last year, a Times investigation revealed luxury rehabs had been paying psychiatrists six to seven figure kickbacks to refer addicted patients on to them.
-The rehabs caught paying psychiatrists included Life Works in Surrey, part of the Priory Group, and the Kusnacht Practice, an elite clinic near Zurich, which paid a British doctor £150,000 to persuade the late singer George Michael to stay there for six months in 2015.
+The rehabs caught paying psychiatrists included Life Works in Surrey, part of the Priory Group, and the Kusnacht Practice, an elite clinic near Zurich, which paid a British doctor £150,000 [$197,000] to persuade the late singer George Michael to stay there for six months in 2015.

 So why are the world's 1 percent so prone to addiction?